fcur/clem/Readme.md

 | drop                           | Drop local environment configuration.                                  |

-The simplest way to backup your local consul environment is to run the following command:
+The simplest way to back up your local consul environment is to run the following command:
 ```
 clem backup
 ```